persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentImport.png
     :align: center

 The user can also import a design of experiments, from an external file.
-It is then necessary to set the link between the columns of the imported design and the input variables of the physical model, by clicking on the column name (default : first column for the first input variable, second column for the second input variable, etc...).
+It is then necessary to set the link between the columns of the imported design and the input (and optionally output) variables of the physical model, by clicking on the column name (default : first column for the first input variable, second column for the second input variable, etc...).

+Use case:
+"""""""""

+The user wants to use an already evaluated design of experiments in a csv file, knows the input variables distribution and wants to evaluate the polynomial chaos coefficients.
+The method is as follows:
+- create and empty model (for example symbolic)

+- define the input and output variables

+- create a probabilistic model and define the input distribution

+- create an imported design of experiment

+- the resulting metamodel will use probabilistic model distributions parameters

 .. _doeinputwindow: